 9. Star Wars: The Old Republic

 Another faction-based MMO, Star Wars: The Old Republic has the player choose between the Galactic Republic and the Sith Empire.
 Despite this choice, the player is allowed to decide their own morality through their interactions with NPCs.
 For example, a Sith player doesn’t have to be evil necessarily.
+The game is known for having some pretty long loading screens, but be patient because the game is worth it.
 This game is worth checking out for even non-Star Wars fans, as the storyline of each class is incredible and immersive.

 Unlike many of the games on this list, Tera has recently come to PS4 and Xbox One, as well as being available for PC.
 The game uses a real-time third-person combat system that is sure to keep you on your toes.
 Most MMOs allow the player to lock on to the enemies, instead of directly pointing at them, while Tera forces the player to land their abilities as skill shots.
 This makes the combat incredibly engaging.

 One of the oldest MMORPGs, Runescape utilizes a skill-level system that is not commonly found in modern MMOs.
 Instead of grinding your character’s overall level, you instead level each skill individually by using them repeatedly.
 Along with this, Runescape has received continued updates for years, and is still a refreshing take on a classic game.
-While there are two versions available, Runescape Classic will be shut down in August, so you may want to start playing the newer version.
-Or maybe you want to take this final chance to play the original Runescape before it’s shut down forever.
+The game is available for both PC and Mac.
 Either way, you’re sure to have a good time with this classic.

 6. Path of Exile

 Fans of the Diablo series will be excited to see the similarities between these games.
-The game features the same style of combat, equipment, and dark artistic flare as the Diablo games.
-While not a traditional MMO, the game is played in small instances, and is more focused on building your individual characters and parties, rather than massive communication that other MMOs feature.
+The game features the same style of combat, equipment, and dark artistic flair as the Diablo games.
+While not a traditional MMO, the game is played in small instances and is more focused on building your individual characters and parties, rather than massive communication that other MMOs feature.

 If you’ve ever wondered what Minecraft would be like as an MMO, then you’ll be excited to check out Trove.
-The game features combat and classes similar to other MMOs, while retaining many of the sandbox features that Minecraft has to offer.
-Trove contains customizable homes called “Cornerstones”.
-These homes allow for a similar experience to Minecraft in their ability to be used as crafting stations, and their customizability.
+The game features combat and classes similar to other MMOs while retaining many of the sandbox features that Minecraft has to offer.
+There are plenty of customization features to keep your interest.
+Trove contains customizable homes called “Cornerstones.”
+These homes allow for a similar experience to Minecraft in their ability to be used as crafting stations and their customizability.
 It’s definitely worth checking out if you are a fan of either style of game.

 You may have heard of Rift as being a free-to-play World of Warcraft game.
 While it does have many similarities to World of Warcraft, such as its factions and lore, Rift has just as many differences.
 One of the best parts about Rift is its soul system that allows for some incredibly diverse gameplay.
 The system allows for customization of your abilities and skills to a level not featured in other MMOs of its type.
 If you value diverse gameplay and customization, then this is a great game for you.